RedFT/Memory/README.md

 $ python Memory.py

-TIP: must have Python installed to play
+TIP: must have Python installed to play.